T-Lak/N-Queens-Solver/README.md

 ## Overview
-This project implements a hybrid approach combining a Genetic Algorithm (GA) with the Min-Conflicts heuristic to solve the N-Queens problem efficiently.
+This project implements a hybrid approach combining a Genetic Algorithm (GA) with the Min-Conflicts heuristic to solve the [**N-Queens Problem**](https://developers.google.com/optimization/cp/queens) efficiently.
 The implementation is designed for performance optimization, using [bitboards](https://www.chessprogramming.org/Bitboards) instead of arrays for representing chessboards, enabling efficient computations via bitwise operations.